-Takayuki Sumita is Secretary-General, Intellectual Property Strategy Headquarters, Cabinet Offices since July 2017.
-In this role, he is responsible for nation-wide IP strategy, including national branding and promotion.
+Takayuki Sumita is a Secretary-General at the Intellectual Property Strategy Headquarters, Cabinet Offices since July 2017.
+In this role, he is responsible for nationwide IP strategy, including national branding and promotion.

-As Director for IP Policy Office in METI, he promoted intellectual assets based management to encourage companies to correctly recognize and to best utilize their own intangible assets in order to create utmost value from their business model.
+As Director of the IP Policy Office in METI, he promoted intellectual assets-based management to encourage companies to correctly recognize and to best utilize their own intangible assets in order to create the utmost value from their business model.

 He also served as the chairman of the World Intellectual Capital/Assets Initiative (WICI) from 2009 to 2013, when he heavily contributed to formulating the new business reporting framework of ‘Integrated Reporting’.